EMDR

 EMDR therapy often includes:

-• grounding and nervous system regulation
+• Grounding and nervous system regulation

-• identifying memories or experiences connected to current challenges
+• Identifying memories or experiences connected to current challenges

-• guided processing using bilateral stimulation
+• Guided processing using bilateral stimulation

-• integration and reflection after the processing work
+• Integration and reflection after the processing work

-Some sessions focus more on preparation and building internal resources, while others involve active EMDR processing.
+Some sessions focus more on preparation and building internal resources,

 Every person's pace and experience with EMDR is different.